-By Noah Patton, Senior Policy Analyst, NLIHC
+By Noah Patton, Manager of Disaster Recovery, NLIHC

 he Federal Emergency Management Agency (FEMA) leads the federal government's efforts to prepare for potential disasters and to manage the federal response and recovery efforts following any disaster that overwhelms local and state authorities.
 FEMA provides immediate, direct financial and physical assistance to those affected by disasters and is responsible for coordinating government-wide relief efforts.